-Doja Cat, DaBaby, Noah Cyrus lead fashion march at Grammys
+Doja Cat, Cynthia Erivo led the fashion march at the Grammys

 “I just wish my grandma could have seen this,” she said of her nomination.

-Associated Press reporter Kristin Hall in Nashville contributed to this report.
+Associated Press reporters Marcela Isaza and Jonathan Landrum in Los Angeles and Kristin Hall in Nashville contributed to this story.